jestann/jestann.github.io/_posts/2017-12-09-a-little-about-me.md

 excerpted: I am a full stack web developer, inspired by new technology and drawn to the connection between people and machines.
 ---

-I am a full stack web developer, inspired by new technology and drawn to the connection between people and machines.
+I'm a full stack developer, inspired by new technology and drawn to the connection between people and machines.

 I have experience with the React and Angular frameworks as well as the Node/Express/MongoDB and Ruby on Rails stacks.
 I went to graduate school in business, but I also have a minor in Mathematics.
 I've done coursework in algorithms, computer architecture, statistics, and circuitry, and I did graduate level work in business strategy, marketing, and finance.
 I also have a background in dance, theater, and writing.